phuocthuan2203/libhub-ver2/DOCKER_QUICK_START.md

 docker ps
 ```

-You should see 6 containers running:
+You should see 7 containers running:
+- libhub-consul (Consul service discovery)
 - libhub-mysql (healthy)
 - libhub-userservice
 - libhub-catalogservice